UX Workshop at Venture for America 2021

-Yesterday we had a chance to present a UX design principles workshop to the 2015 fellows with Venture for America, or VFA.
-The fellows learned the principles behind creating great websites and apps, and also gained an appreciation for the entire user experience design process that is put into any product.
+As part of our commitment to sharing graphic design, web design and UX skills with community organziations, we have presented a UX design principles workshop to fellows at Venture for America (VFA) for the past six years.
+The VFA fellows learn the principles behind creating great websites and also gain an appreciation for the entire user experience design process that is put into any product.

 VFA takes recent college graduates from around the country and match them with start-ups in many economically challenged cities, but first they are put through a multi-week training camp.
 This group of graduates who will be joining the start-ups are known as the fellows.
 As part of the training they learn a variety of skills to help them succeed in their first roles, and learning UX is one of those essential skills.
 The startups they eventually join get new employees that are well-trained, highly educated and talented.
 These are new employees that these firms might not have otherwise been able to locate or recruit, but are able to do so with the help of VFA.
 Building a start-up is difficult, and it’s even more challenging in cities outside cities that might not have a reputation for innovation.
 Venture for America helps place talented new graduates into startups in cities such as Philadelphia, Detroit, Baltimore, and New Orleans.
 As these companies grow and prosper, the entire community and local economy are elevated along with them.